Axelle-G-code/CyclOps-IOT/README.md

 CyclOps-
-Keeping a watchful eye on your cycling analytics.
+Keeping a safeguarding eye on your journeys using your cycling analytics